BofA/Merrill lifts Triumph Group Inc. [TGI] price estimate. Who else is bullish?

-Triumph Group Inc. [NYSE: TGI] loss -9.08% on the last trading session, reaching $5.51 price per share at the time.
-Triumph Group Inc. represents 48.76 million in outstanding shares, while the company has a total market value of $268.67 million with the latest information.
-TGI stock price has been found in the range of $5.34 to $6.2499.
+Triumph Group Inc. [NYSE: TGI] stock went on an upward path that rose over 12.65% on Wednesday, amounting to a one-week price increase of more than 29.65%.
+Over the last 12 months, TGI stock dropped by -68.86%.
+The one-year Triumph Group Inc. stock forecast points to a potential upside of 24.21.
+The average equity rating for TGI stock is currently 3.10, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 965.35K shares, TGI reached a trading volume of 1324154 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $360.34 million, with 48.76 million shares outstanding and 48.76 million shares in the current float.
+Compared to the average trading volume of 1.02M shares, TGI stock reached a trading volume of 6478556 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Triumph Group Inc. [TGI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TGI shares is $9.75 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TGI stock is a recommendation set at 3.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.